LiveLike/livelike-docs/docs/Product Guides/quests/index.md

     })
 ```

-## Updating UserQuestTask Progress
+## Updating task progress in a user quest

 UserQuestTask progress can be updated by utilizing one of the two SDK interfaces.

 1. `incrementUserQuestTaskProgress` can be used to increment progress by the default value, or by a custom increment.
 The default increment is set in the CMS.
 2. `setUserQuestTaskProgress` can be used to set an overall progress of the `UserQuestTask`.
 This will overwrite any previously set value.

 ```javascript javascript
 LiveLike.incrementUserQuestTaskProgress({